uwgraphics/VisSnacks/content/tutorials/1-what-is-vis/index.md

 ## How to make a good visualization

-The description above leads to a pretty simple recipe.
+The description above leads to a pretty simple **recipe**.
 Basically, there are three things to think about (that come from the definition):

 1. *Why* are you making this visualization?
 Who are you trying to help?
 What are you trying to help them do?
 I refer to the latter as the "task" - and it's usually more important than the who part.
 2. *What* data are you trying to use to achieve this task?